codePrincess/ARStarter/readme.md

-# Get started wit ARKit
+# Get started with ARKit

 Welcome to the absolute guide to ARKit!
 No matter what prior knowledge about 3D programming, Swift coding or iOS platform wisdom you have - this collection of lections will get you started!